CLASP’s mentorship program empowers journalists to shape the energy-efficiency narrative in Brazil

 The pivotal moment is here.
 If we get it right, we can profoundly reduce climate risk while helping humanity thrive.

 The Crux Alliance is a group of globally recognized, technically expert organizations that are laser-focused on advancing policies—unbiased, pragmatic, and localized—to generate powerful action in the countries and sectors that matter most for carbon reduction.
-The members of the Crux Alliance, known as Crux Policy Centers (CPCs), support policymakers around the world working to retire polluting power plants and to replace polluting vehicles, factories, and buildings with low-carbon alternatives—and to grow these alternatives at speed and scale.
+Crux Alliance members support policymakers around the world working to retire polluting power plants and to replace polluting vehicles, factories, and buildings with low-carbon alternatives—and to grow these alternatives at speed and scale.
 The Crux Alliance is all about getting climate policy right, right now.

 12